hannesdatta/course-dprep/content/docs/about/_index.md

 ## License

-This content on this course website is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
+The content on this website and the associated GitHub repository is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
 In other words, you're invited to contribute to it, or even copy and modify it to suit your needs.

 Spread the word about this open education initiative!